Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography

 For the UV part, using \eqref{eq:yUV} and expanding for $\LUV\rightarrow +\infty$ we have

-From here, we see that the leading order term is cancelled by the renormalization scheme.
+From here, we see that the leading order term is canceled by the renormalization scheme.
 In order for the next to leading order term to be finite, it is required that

 If the bound is saturated, there is a non-vanishing contribution to $c^{\renorm}_{\hol}$.
-We show below that, applying this procedure to the codimension-2 defects in D$p$-brane theories ($p=2,3,4$), in all the cases the bound is saturated.
+We show below that, when this procedure is applied to codimension-2 defects in D$p$-brane theories ($p=2,3,4$), the bound is saturated in all cases.
 Finally, the dEE of the effective theory on a codimension-2 monodromy defect on $(p+1)$-dimensional maximally supersymmetric SU($N$) SYM reads

 We now proceed to the computation of \eqref{eq:cRenormFinal} for the codimension-2 defects in D$p$-brane theories for $p=2,3,4$.